ignacy/woda/README.md

 This kind of tests are very similar to what you could write using capybara.
 You could probably extract some common code out of those scenarios, although I wouldn't do that.
 If the scenario gets to long to read easily - in most cases it means that it's just to long, and the user wouldn't feel comfortable using it.
-And some duplication in tests like that is good for docummentation.
+And some duplication in tests like that is good for documentation.

 But since there are situations where common steps should be extracted, woda provides a `defstep` macro.
 Here's an example: